Want to feel completely confident in your ecommerce bookkeeping?

 Modified cash accounting

-Modified cash accounting—also called the hybrid method—lets bookkeepers use both the cash and accrual method for different types of transactions.
-With modified cash, you would handle operating expense transitions using the cash basis and revenue and Cost of Goods Sold (COGS) using accrual basis.
-The modified cash method gives you a more accurate view of profitability than cash basis and is less time-consuming and complex than accrual basis.
-It’s most suited to businesses in the $1-25 million revenue range.
+The modified cash method gives you a more accurate view of profitability than cash accounting on its own would, and is less time-consuming and complex than accrual basis.
+It’s typically best suited to businesses in the $1-25 million revenue range.

 To make informed decisions about your ecommerce business, you need to understand and track various financial metrics.